ctcl-bregis/ctclsite-rust/config/projects/content/codenames.md

 Devices that would have a "special" codename include but is obviously not limited to:

-- Contains an SoC part of the MagicEyes MMSP series
-- Contains an SoC part of the Ingenic Jz47xx series outside of development kits
-- Contains a Chips&Technologies GPU, video controller or CPU
+- Branded under:
-- Sold under the brand "Positivo" or "Positivo BGH" (common in Latin America, especially Brazil, but rare in the US)
+    - Positivo, Positivo BGH (common in Latin America, especially Brazil, but rare in the US)
+    - Micron Technology
+- Contains a SoC from the following vendors:
+    - Ingenic (only Jz series)
+    - DM&P (e.g. Vortex86)
+    - MagicEyes
+    - Chips&Technologies
+    - C-Cube Microsystems
+    - Sunplus Technology/Generalplus Technology excluding development hardware (e.g. BPI-F2P/S, CTCL-designed hardware) and DVD video decoders
+    - MCST (МЦСТ)
+- Contains DRAM branded as PieceMakers

 ### Antimatter
+Antimatter codenames are for use with Positivo-branded hardware.
+This scheme started in late 2021 with the introduction of a Positivo Y210 tablet.

 - **Positronium Hydride**

 ### Ions
 - Helium Hydride

 # Embedded Project Codenames
 Embedded circuit design projects are codenamed after specific locations such as cities, towns and villages.
 The design idea is what receives the codename, unlike the workstation codenames that are linked to a single unique motherboard.

+For a hardware project to receive a codename, it must have at least one microcontroller, microprocessor or SoC.

 ## DRAM Plant Locations
-Projects that surround the testing or demonstration of computer DRAM are named after locations are or were locations of significant DRAM plants.
+Projects that surround the testing or demonstration of computer DRAM are named after current or former locations of significant DRAM plants.

 - Boise, Idaho
 - Clay, New York
 - Sandston, Virginia
 - Seoul, South Korea
 - Dresden, Germany

+## Fort Myers Beach, Florida, US
+Any device, regardless to whatever series it belongs to, that is the first project that require designing with DDR memory receives the codename "Fort Myers Beach".

 # Software
 Standalone software projects use the names of animals.
 Embedded software written for hardware projects do not receive their own codename.
 Software written for specific hardware not developed by CTCL may receive their own codename.